 The way I would approach this is to figure out my core message for the founder and write an actual cold email message for the 1-3m ARR E-Com segment.
 Then adapt that messaging for each of your 3 triggers.

 Just test out that messaging and see how it goes.
 If it works well, great!
 You'll only need to alter it very slightly to make versions for the Founder/1-3m ARR/Tech segment.
 Expand laterally as you continue to find success.
 This is the secret to scaling cold email campaigns sustainably.

 If it doesn't work well right out the gate that's ok too.
 You may need to troubleshoot your messaging.
 If your open rate sucks, try adjusting your subject line.
 If your open rate is solid but your response rate sucks, then tweak your messaging.
 Try a few variations.

 This is where looking at examples comes into play!
 It can give you inspiration but it always wraps around a foundation of a relevant trigger, which gives your messaging substance.

 I hope you've enjoyed this guide to cold email.

 I'd really love to hear from you.
 What trigger are you going to try first?

-This is a brand new site and this was an absolute beast to write.
-If you have any questions, thoughts, critiques or found value I can’t tell you how much it would mean to me to hear your feedback.
+This was an absolute beast to write.
+If you have any questions, thoughts, critiques or found value I can't tell you how much it would mean to me to hear your feedback.
 You can hit me up on Twitter or send a message right here.
-I’ll respond to everyone who messages me.
+I'll respond to everyone who messages me.